Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Indian Economy 1950-1990

 • Reforms pertaining to land ownership and usage.

-• Elimination of intermediaries and the Zamindari and Jagidari systems, where landlords merely collected rent and did little to improve the conditions of farmers, resulting in 200 lakh tenants coming into direct contact with the government and being freed from exploitation by Zamindars.
+• Elimination of intermediaries and the Zamindari and Jagidari systems, where landlords merely collected rent and did little to improve the conditions of farmers, resulted in 200 lakh tenants coming into direct contact with the government and being freed from exploitation by Zamindars.

 • A change in landholding ownership to the tiller, providing them with an incentive to invest in improving agricultural productivity.

-• The imposition of land ceiling to promote equity, which establishes the maximum size of land an individual may own, thereby reducing the concentration of land in the hands of a few.
+• The imposition of a land ceiling to promote equity, which establishes the maximum size of land an individual may own, thereby reducing the concentration of land in the hands of a few.

-Issues in Successful Implementation of Land Reforms
+Issues in the Successful Implementation of Land Reforms

 • In certain regions, former Zamindars exploited loopholes in the land ceiling legislation to retain ownership of significant parcels of land.